0xMishee/NMAP-ICS/README.md

 # Modbus TCP/IP Discovery NSE Script

 This Nmap NSE (Nmap Scripting Engine) script is designed to discover and interact with devices using the Modbus TCP/IP protocol on port 502.
-It probes Modbus-compatible devices by querying slave IDs to identify active units and retrieve basic device information.
+It probes Modbus-compatible devices by querying slave IDs to identify active units, retrieve basic device information and register values.

 ## Description

 The script communicates with devices speaking the Modbus Application Protocol (MBAP) over TCP/IP.
-It iterates through Modbus slave IDs (1–247 by default) and sends diagnostic requests to extract information such as vendor name, product code, and revision.
+It iterates through Modbus slave IDs (1–247 by if aggressive mode is on) and sends requests to extract information such as vendor name, product code, and revision.
 It is particularly useful for mapping SCADA/ICS environments.

+You can also choose to take snapshots of the register values and send the analog values to transformers to see if

 **NOTE:** This script does not support Modbus over serial (RTU/ASCII) interfaces.